alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

 Most of my posts do well with one group, and get ignored by the other.
 Trying to serve both groups is a fool's errand, and it makes the posts worse for everyone.

-For example, when I writing practical how-tos about specific problems, I'd add some extra information or commentary.
+For example, when writing practical how-tos about specific problems, I'd include some extra information or commentary.
 I was trying to add colour; to make the post more interesting to a dedicated reader.
-But this isn't helping anyone -- a casual searcher will skip that paragraph because it's not about their immediate problem, and a dedicated reader will skip the entire post because it's about a specific problem they don't have.
+But this isn't helping anyone -- a casual searcher will skip that paragraph because it's not about their immediate problem, and most dedicated readers will skip the entire post because it's about a problem they don't have.
 They'll never see that extra info!

 I realised that having a single list of "posts" was wrong -- I needed two different types of post, one for casual searchers and one for dedicated readers.
-This led me to create separate Article and TIL types in the content model:
+This led me to create split the post type in my content model, one for each group:

 {%
   picture